cslarson/dapper/README.md

   - Provide feedback regarding security
   - Provide feedback regarding usability
   - Help seed the iso on ipfs
+  - Make a cool logo
+  - Improve the instructions

 ## \* Disclaimer
 Dapper is a tool I created for personal use.
 I am not a security expert.
 At this point Dapper has not been reviewed, audited, or received feedback from security experts and should not be relied upon until that occurs.
 Additionally, what was considered a principle security feature, Grsecurity/Pax, has recently become unavailable.
 Pending a change in that project, or implementation of a replacement, Linux kernel "hardening" is not implemented.